tsnellgrove/dark_castle3/doc/to_do.md

 			- DONE: resolve 'help <option>' error and simplify 'help' to run first all in interp()
 			- DONE: make validate() random error dict & function local? (post move of 'try')
 			- DONE: make wrong-way errors local to invisible()
-			- TBD: clean-up un-used descript_dict errors
+			- DONE: clean-up un-used descript_dict errors

-	- TBD: validate() testing
+	- INPROC: validate() testing
+		- DONE: this will break the 'go south from Entrance' warning...
+			- DONE: probably the easiest fix is to create a re-usable unreachable_room to the south
+		- DONE: should be some way to simplify the repeated 'try: ... except:' in validate
-		- TBD: clean-up room() imports
+		- DONE: clean-up room() imports
-		- TBD: validate should resolve get sword while in chair error
+		- DONE: validate should resolve get sword while in chair error
-		- IDEA: do I need to check for kinging_scroll in hand since this is a post_act_cmd ???
+		- CANCEL: do I need to check for kinging_scroll in hand since this is a post_act_cmd ???
-		- TBD: this will break the 'go south from Entrance' warning...
-			- IDEA: probably the easiest fix is to create a re-usable unreachable_room to the south
+			- IDEA: address this during modular machine refactoring
 		- TBD: update take_err() creature check
-		- TBD: should be some way to simplify the repeated 'try: ... except:' in validate
 		- TBD: update goblin_attack_mach trigger for non-error cmd (e.g. 'x portcullis' and 'x alcove')
-		- TBD: create weapon() method to provide adj & adv (vs reading weapon_dict via attack() )
-			- IDEA: obj should be a black-box
-		- TBD: same idea for 'can't attack error' for attack() in invisible(); should be creature() meth
-		- TBD: move 'help' responses to help_dict in interp()
-		- TBD: mvoe 'tru_1word' responses to cmd_exe() ???

 	- TBD: validate() doc_strings
 		- TBD: interp() doc_string regarding all 'help' cases being handeled locally
 		- TBD: determine needed doc_string updates